Supplements and the elderly — what helps, what's harmless, what's dangerous

 The Missing Nutrients Problem

-Sometimes the real issue isn't whether to take supplements but whether your parent has adequate nutrition from food.
+Poor diet is often the real issue behind nutrient deficiencies, and supplements cannot fully compensate for inadequate food intake.
 An older adult eating poorly because of limited appetite, difficulty chewing or swallowing, or depression might have genuine nutrient deficiencies.

 Rather than treating with supplements, address the underlying cause.
 Can you help your parent eat better?
 Can diet modifications address nutrient deficiencies?
 Would a nutritional drink (like Ensure or Boost) provide better nutrition than supplements?